milostomic/implementation-guides/netverify/README.md

 ![Jumio](/images/netverify.png)

-# Release Notes
+# Revision history
-The release notes below provide information on the Netverify features and improvements in each release.
+The list below provides information on the changes to Netverify features and improvements documented in each release.

 ## Contact